videolan/x265/doc/reST/cli.rst

 	other split subTUs.
 	Level 3 - based on the average depth of the co-located and the neighbor CUs' TU depth, limits recursion of the current CU.
+	Level 4 - uses the depth of the neighbouring/ co-located CUs TU depth to limit the 1st subTU depth.
+The 1st subTU depth is taken as the limiting depth for the other subTUs.

 	Default: 0